Skip to content Skip to footer

 The Ones That Actually Worked (And Why)

-Fairness demands I acknowledge the wins.
 Some celebrity endorsements in India genuinely moved the needle.
-But when you dissect them, a clear pattern emerges: the celebrity wasn’t the strategy.
+But when you dissect them, the pattern is clear: the celebrity wasn’t the strategy.
 The celebrity amplified a strategy that already worked.

 Cadbury and Amitabh Bachchan (Post-Worm Crisis).
-When Cadbury India faced a contamination scare in 2003, they didn’t just slap Amitabh Bachchan’s face on an ad.
-They reformulated their packaging, invested in cold-chain improvements, and used Bachchan’s unimpeachable trustworthiness to communicate a specific, credible message: “We fixed it.”
+When Cadbury India faced a contamination scare in 2003, they didn’t just slap Bachchan’s face on an ad.
+They reformulated packaging, invested in cold-chain improvements, and used his unimpeachable trustworthiness to communicate a specific, credible message: “We fixed it.”
 The celebrity was the messenger for a genuine operational change.
 Sales recovered within two quarters.

 Nike and Virat Kohli’s “Just Do It” Campaign.
-Nike didn’t hire Kohli to smile and hold a shoe.
-They built a campaign around his actual story of discipline, failure, and relentless work.
+Nike built a campaign around Kohli’s actual story of discipline, failure, and relentless work.
 The campaigns worked because the celebrity’s real personality aligned with the brand’s real values.
 There was no gap for consumers to be sceptical about.

 The pattern: celebrity endorsements work when they amplify something real.
 They fail when they replace something missing.